thlorenz/brace/README.md

 - create the bundle as explained above and provide it to others so they can include it in their html page simply via a script tag

+## What if my browser doesn't support it?

+If brace is unable to inline the web worker, it just falls back to provide the ace editor without annotation support.
+This means the editor is fully functional, but doesn't display errors/warnings on the left side.

+As far as I understand, the original ace editor behaves in exactly the same way.

 ## How does it work?

 brace has an [update script](https://github.com/thlorenz/brace/blob/master/build/update.js) which automatically pulls